Bianca has a busy and diverse practice in all aspects of children law.

 Prior to practicing at the Bar, Bianca volunteered for a number of years with the Cambridge Rape Crisis Centre and the National Centre for Domestic Violence, as well as The Women’s Institute, a gender think tank in Hong Kong.
 From 2010-2011, Bianca was a legal intern at the Women’s Initiatives for Gender Justice at the International Criminal Court in The Hague, where she helped to draft appeals in the reparations proceedings against Thomas Lubanga and monitored sexual violence and related ICC cases in the Cote D’Ivoire, the Central African Republic, and the DRC.

 Bianca’s professional and academic experiences have provided her with the skills necessary to be a strong and effective advocate.
-She is adept at oral advocacy and cross-examination, and her skills in respect of written advocacy have been praised as “excellent” in the High Court.
+She is adept at oral advocacy and cross-examination, and her skills in respect of written advocacy have been praised as “excellent” and “could not be improved upon” in the High Court.

 Bianca prides herself on providing a high level of client care and being accessible to both her professional and lay clients.
 She tends to take a pragmatic approach to any dispute and seeks to manage her clients’ expectations in a way that is both sensitive and realistic.
 Bianca is well-liked by her clients and works tirelessly on their behalf.

-Bianca accepts instructions from members of the public under the Direct Access scheme.
+Bianca accepts instructions from members of the public under the Direct/Public Access scheme.

 Children (public and private)